EU Settled Status

 1. What is Settled Status and Pre-Settled Status?

-moved to or started residing in the UK by the conclusion of the Brexit transition
+- To apply for Settled Status through the EU Settlement Scheme you should have moved to or started residing in the UK by the conclusion of the Brexit transition period, which is December 31, 2020.

 Settled Status and Indefinite Leave to Remain (ILR) are comparable in that they both let you reside, work, use the NHS, and come and go from the UK whenever you like.
-You won’t need to fulfill any other immigration requirements or apply for a UK visa once you have this type of permanent residency.
+You won’t need to fulfil any other immigration requirements or apply for a UK visa once you have this type of permanent residency.

 The status you will have—Settled or Pre-Settled—depends on how long you have been in the United Kingdom.

-As of December 31, 2020, you had to be a regular resident of the UK and have maintained «continuous residency» for a minimum of five years in order to be eligible for Settled Status.
+As of December 31, 2020, you had to be a regular resident of the UK and have maintained “continuous residency” for a minimum of five years to be eligible for Settled Status.
 The five-year limit is essential because, beginning of June 2021, those who have been in the UK for less years than this will be granted Pre-Settled Status.

 It is important to remember that if you have been out of the UK for an extended amount of time, your continuous residency may be questioned.
-You must not have been out of the UK for more than 12 months at a time throughout your 5-year period in order to be eligible, unless you can demonstrate that your absences were due to circumstances beyond your control or that you have a compelling reason.
+You must not have been out of the UK for more than 12 months at a time throughout your 5-year period to be eligible unless you can demonstrate that your absences were due to circumstances beyond your control or that you have a compelling reason.
 The Home Office, for example, will grant you an exemption if you were studying, had a medical emergency that required you to leave the UK, were a Crown servant, or had been in the military.

 You will be granted a Pre-Settled status if you are unable to maintain continuous residency for the complete five years.
 You can move to Settled Status following five years of continuous stay in the UK with this type of authorization.
 Since this is not an automated process, you will have to apply to make a shift.